reed-adept/aria-matlab/README.md

 and deploy it to  the robot's onboard computer via SSH, while viewing and starting/stopping system from the Simulink GUI on a remote laptop or other computer over wifi.

-For details, see <Simulink External Mode.docx>.
+For details, see: <file:Simulink External Mode.docx>.

 External Mode is only supported on Windows operating systems at this time.